thewchan/uxf/README.md

 Map and list values may be of _any_ type (including nested ``map``s and ``list``s).

-A `table` starts with a table name, then field names, then values.
+A `table` starts with either a table name and then field names (each with an optional type), or a [_Rectype_](#rectype).
+Next comes the table's values.
 The number of values in any given row is equal to the number of field names.
 Values may only be of types `bool`, `int`, `real`, `date`, `datetime`, `str`, `bytes`, or the value `null`.
 (See the examples below).